juvu/DayTrade-SwingTrade/TradingTechniques.md

 * SEC filing
 	* A financial statement sumited to U.S. securities and Exchange Commision
 	* SEC Filing Contains
+		* Can be used to determine which side of the trade you should be on
 		* At the Market offerings
 		* Warrants
 		* Balance Sheets